 Chicago is equally famous for its art and antiques dealers, which are congregated around the River North Gallery District.
 There are also some good markets, some of which sell antiques: on Sunday mornings don't miss the Maxwell Street Market, which boasts more than 500 stalls selling everything under the sun.
 Get there early and don't be afraid to bargain.

 Malls and department stores in Chicago are generally open from 10am to 9pm Monday to Saturday; and 12pm to 6pm on Sundays.
-A GST of 8.75% is levied on most products and is added at point of purchase, not on the price tag.
+A sales tax of about 10 percent (the highest sales tax of any large city in the US) is levied on most products and is added at point of purchase, not on the price tag.

 Become our Chicago Travel Expert